Alfonso Lista: History

-Potia was created as the municipal district by virtue of Republic Act (RA) No. 1222 on May 11, 1955, from the barrios of Potia, Dolowog, San Juan, San Quintin, Cabicalan, Pinto, Busilac, Santa Maria, and Namillangan in the municipal district of Mayoyao; the seat of government then was designated at Barrio Potia.
+Potia was created as the municipal district by virtue of Republic Act (RA) No. 1222 on 11 May 1955, from the barrios of Potia, Dolowog, San Juan, San Quintin, Cabicalan, Pinto, Busilac, Santa Maria, and Namillangan in the municipal district of Mayoyao; the seat of government then was designated at Barrio Potia.

-Originally called Mun-uupag ("bubbles of foam") by the early Ifugao natives, Potia was derived from the term Putiak, a phenomenon wherein plants and flowers in the area opened their pods as they dried and cracked open.
-The Osmeña Commonwealth administration annexed the area presently compose Lista to the present-day San Mateo, Isabela.
-However, due to opposition by local settlers in the area, major part of the area was later transferred to Mayoyao of then Ifugao sub-province of the old Mountain Province.
+Originally called Mun-uupag ("bubbles of foam") by the Ifugao natives, Potia was derived from the term Putiak, a phenomenon wherein plants and flowers in the area opened their pods as they dried and cracked open.
+The administration of President Sergio Osmeña annexed the area presently composed of Alfonso Lista to present-day San Mateo, Isabela.
+However, due to opposition by local settlers in the area, a major part of the area was later transferred to Mayoyao of then Ifugao sub-province of the old Mountain Province.

+On 25 June 1963, then President Diosdado Macapagal signed Executive No. 42 elevating Potia as a full pledged municipality.

-On June 18, 1966, the day the old Mountain Province was divided into four political entities, one of which is Ifugao, by virtue of RA No. 4763, Barrio Kiling was transferred from the adjacent Paracales (present-day Paracelis, Mountain Province) to Potia, thus finishing the efforts to recover the "lost" territories of the municipality.
+On 18 June 1966, the old Mountain Province was divided into four political entities, one of which is Ifugao, by virtue of Republic Act No. 4763.
+Barrio Kiling was transferred from the adjacent Paracales (present-day Paracelis, Mountain Province) to Potia, thus finishing efforts to recover the "lost" territories of the municipality.

-In 1959, the name of Potia was proposed to rename Lista in honor of its first mayor (1955–1959), Alfonso Lista.
-It was formalized on December 15, 1988 through RA No. 6687; Barangay Sta.
+In 1959, the name of Potia was renamed Lista in honor of its first mayor (1955–1959), Alfonso Lista.
+It was formalized on 15 December 1988 through Republic Act No. 6687; Barangay Sta.
 Maria was confirmed as the seat of the municipal government.

 However, several government documents including the Philippine Statistics Authority, Commission on Audit, and the municipality itself used the style "Alfonso Lista" as its name.

-To avoid confusion with the name used on RA No. 6687, on May 24, 2021, House Bill No. 9451, introduced by Rep. Solomon Chungalao of the Ifugao Lone District, was filed and approved.
+To avoid confusion with the name used on Republic Act No. 6687, on 24 May 2021, House Bill No. 9451, introduced by Rep. Solomon Chungalao of the Ifugao Lone District, was filed and approved.

-On June 2, 2022, RA No. 11813, the act renaming Lista as Alfonso Lista, was lapsed into law.
+On 2 June 2022, Republic Act No. 11813, the act renaming Lista as Alfonso Lista, lapsed into law.
 A plebiscite, having no final schedule yet, will be supervised by the Commission on Elections.

 Geography

+Alfonso Lista is situated 110.91 km from the provincial capital Lagawe, and 391.99 km from the country's capital city of Manila.

 Barangays

 Alfonso Lista is politically subdivided into 20 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.